apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 The TCP URI also supports several query parameters to fine tune the settings used on the socket.
 The supported parameters are:

-* `receive_buffer_size` : Sets the size of the internal socket receive buffer and the size of the TCP receive window that is advertised to the remote peer.
+* `buffer_size` : Sets the size of the internal socket send and receive buffers.
 Defaults to 65536 (64k)

 * `traffic_class` : Sets traffic class or type-of-service octet in the IP header for packets sent from the transport.
 Defaults to `8` which